Home Page

 The darker ship in the centre background is Ark Royal, she being accompanied by two of her escorts a Leander class frigate and a County class destroyer.

-Before taking off from Ark Royal in late afternoon I had completed a 'doom watch' night shift beginning at 1800 the previous day.
+Before taking off for Puerto Rico from Ark Royal in late afternoon I had completed a 'doom watch' night shift beginning at 1800 the previous day and finishing at 0730 that morning.
 I was just finishing the undercarriage and brake functionals after replacing the main undercarriage doors and also the hydraulic and pneumatic lines on both main undercarriage legs of the second of two Phantoms which had suffered heavy landings during the day's sorties.
-These heavy landings invariably blew the 450 psi main-wheel tyres, taking the doors and pipelines with them.
+These heavy landings invariably blew one or both of the 450 psi main-wheel tyres, taking the doors and pipelines, pneumatic and hydraulic, with them.

-Towards the end of the watch we learned that 003 had diverted ashore.
+Towards the end of the watch we learned that 003 XV586 had diverted ashore.
 The AE watch 'Chief' asked if I fancied going ashore.
-Having jumped at the chance I then learned about the downside, i.e. the rocket hang-ups.
-No armourers could be spared because of intensive armament trials.
+Having jumped at the chance I then learned about the downside, i.e. she had rocket hang-ups the reason for her diverting as the ship wished to prevent rockets loosing off down the deck on landing, as had happened in the past.
+No armourers could be spared because of intensive armament trials and ejection seat servicing.
 So this airframes and engines artificer had to be briefed on how to disarm them.
 Suddenly this trip ashore didn't seem so attractive.

-When I eventually got ashore, sometime after 1730, I found that 003 was parked way across the other side of the airfield (inside which you could fit the whole of Gosport, Fareham and Lee-on-Solent and still have room to spare) pointing at the mountain range beyond.
-Just in case.
+When I eventually got ashore, sometime after 1730, I found that XV586 003 was parked way across the other side of the airfield (inside which you could fit the whole of Gosport, Fareham and Lee-on-Solent and still have room to spare) pointing at the mountain range beyond.
+Just in case some of the hung-up rockets fired.

 'Your's Truly' climbing a coconut palm